thiagohersan/tom/README.md

 ## Configuration

-Edit `db/seeds.rb` and provide the *occupations*, *industries* and *trends* as you needed.
+Create your `db/seeds.rb` file and provide the *occupations*, *industries* and *trends* as you needed.
+A exemple seeds file is founded in `db/seeds.db.exemple`.

 The application will misbehave in case of an odd number of trends.

 Before running in production, set `ENCRYPTION_PASSWORD` for preventing user ids to be guessed.
 Refer to `docker-base.env` for the environment variables used